 9. Improve Your Home Life And/Or Add Extracurricular Activities

 So many of us get absolutely absorbed in work.
 It is our lives.
 When this is the case, it is perfectly natural to look for affection and intimacy at work.
-Make yourself and your social life outside of work a priority.
+Make your social life outside of work a priority.

 Once other people enter your life, the attraction for that colleague often disappears.

 10. Don't Try To Deal With The Issue With The Object Of Your Affection